sreenaths/fx/apps/angular/README.md

-Demo app that uses the comonents.
+Demo app in Angular that uses the components.
+Programmers can use this as a reference.